 On the Audience > Segmentation page, an Iterable member selected the user and then clicked Other Actions > Remove Contacts from List.

-On the Audience > List page, the user was included in a list of users provided after clicking the Remove Subscribers link.
+On the Audience > Lists page, the user was included in a list update submitted to remove users from a list.

-On the Audience > List page, the user was included in a list of users provided after clicking Channel Unsubscribe Users.
+On the Audience > Lists page, the user was included in a list of users provided after clicking Unsubscribe from Channel.

 # ISP